skaws2003/pytorch-mfcc/README.md

+# Now official torchaudio supports MFCC!!!
+See [Here](https://github.com/pytorch/audio).
+This Library will no longer be maintained

 # MFCC (Mel Frequency Cepstral Coefficient) for PyTorch

 Based on [this repository](https://github.com/jameslyons/python_speech_features), this project extends the MFCC function for Pytorch so that backpropagation path could be established through.